nasvt-phys117/nasvt-phys117.github.io/about.md

 title: About
 permalink: /about/
 layout: page
 excerpt: Hi, I'm Nasos.
 I'm a theoretical physics student in Uppsala, Sweden.
-In this page you can find info about me and the website.
+In this page you can find info about me.
 comments: false
 ---
 ## Story so far